zio/zio/docs/howto/interop/with-scalaz-7x.md

 ## `ZIO` Instances

-If you are a happy Scalaz 7.2 user `interop-scala7x` module offers `ZIO` instances for several typeclasses, check out [the source code](https://github.com/scalaz/scalaz-zio/interop-scalaz7x/jvm/src/main/scala/scalaz/zio/interop/scalaz72.scala) for more details.
+If you are a happy Scalaz 7.2 user [`interop-scala7x`](https://github.com/zio/interop-scalaz) module offers `ZIO` instances for several typeclasses.

 ### Example